Brunomachadob/ddgw/README.md

 My idea is to have a living document that will be updated from time to time according to new understandings, debates with friends and more researches.

-I also have plans to use this in quick sessions with people that are interested in learning or understanding some aspects of the context and meanings.
+I also have plans to use this in quick sessions with people that are interested on learning and debating about it

 As it is written in [Acts 8:30-31](https://www.biblegateway.com/passage/?search=Acts+8%3A30-31&version=ESV)